Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Monte Carlo simulation

 In Fig.\,\ref{eventsxy}, we show an example of the ``hit event'' distribution projected to the $x-y$ plane in both the near side ($z < 0$) and the far side ($z \ge 0$) of the Earth.
 On the near side, the events are almost equally distributed on the $x-y$ plane, which is consistent with the initial setup in Sec. (\ref{IS}).
 However on the far side, the events are more densely distributed near $\sqrt{x^2 + y^2} \simeq R_E$ where $R_E$ is the radius of the Earth.

-For the parameter space we are interested in, the transverse component of the BDM velocity is much smaller than the one along the $z-$axis after the propagation, thus the event rate in a detector can be approximately calculated using the modified BDM flux along the $z-$axis.
-With a proper normalization, the ``hit event'' rate per area on the $r = R_D$ sphere is simply related to the modified BDM flux by a factor of $1/{\rm cos}\theta$.
+For the parameter space we are interested in, the transverse component of the BDP velocity is much smaller than the one along the $z-$axis after the propagation, thus the event rate in a detector can be approximately calculated using the modified BDP flux along the $z-$axis.
+With a proper normalization, the ``hit event'' rate per area on the $r = R_D$ sphere is simply related to the modified BDP flux by a factor of $1/{\rm cos}\theta$.

-\subsubsection{Reconstruction of the General Velocity Distribution}
+\subsubsection{Reconstruction of the general velocity distribution}

-In more general cases, the BDM can reach the detector from all directions.
+In more general cases, the BDP can reach the detector from all directions.
 In this section, we study the conversion from the ``hit event'' rate per area to the general velocity distribution.